 A Modern Solution to Dynamic Customer Service Needs

-Keeping up with an influx of calls, emails, chat messages and web inquiries requires your Agents to have resources that allow them to offer exemplary service.
+Keeping up with an influx of calls, emails, chat messages, and web inquiries require your Agents to have resources that allow them to offer exemplary service.
 The Zendesk family of products, headlined by Zendesk Support, provides them that capability.
 Customer expectations and needs are changing.
 You need new tools to meet those demands

 What is Zendesk Support?

 Support should be a highly refined system that allows your organization to track, prioritize, and solve customer tickets.
 It only requires a little bit of planning and execution to go from zero to Zendesk in a flash.
 Then as long as your agents have an internet connection, you’ll be ready to go.

 To start with Zendesk, the first thing to consider isn’t anything to do with Zendesk, it’s to figure out what your workflows are.
 In essence, how do you interact with your customers?
 Do you take inquiries by email?
 Are you looking to build a Help Center with chat functionality?
 Do you have an escalation path for trouble tickets?
 Do you have specialized agents for different types of inquiries?
 Once you determine how you want your ticket process to flow, Zendesk can be configured to suit that process.
 You shouldn’t try to get too granular, you just want to establish general guidelines for how tickets need to be processed.